webKrafters/auto-bst/readme.md

 ## cleanup(): void

-Triggers the immediate dissociation of any longer-living associated objects (such as detached nodes).
+Triggers the immediate disassociation of any longer-living associated objects (such as detached nodes).

 <b><i><u>Recommended:</u></i></b> invoke this method before either deleting your tree instance or setting it to null.

 ## clear(): void

-discards all active nodes from the tree.
+disassociates all undetached nodes from the tree.

 ## compare(value: T, node: <a href="#tree-node">TreeNode&lt;T&gt;</a>): 0 | 1 | -1